 - (4) Fluid pressure after passing through flow control valve (increased)

+- (2) Drain port closed

+- (3) Pressure from vane pump

 - (5) Inner spool

 - (6) Outer spool

 • RELIEF VALVE

 The relief valve consists of a check ball and a spring.
 The check ball is exposed to the fluid pressure that is regulated by the flow control valve (branched from the line to the steering gearbox).